-Two temporary bus stops will be in place on Davies Avenue, outside the MIT building, to allow the new network to operate smoothly until the bus station is constructed and operational in 2017.
-The 2 bays will be made permanent after the station's completion and will be used for through-routes (not those starting or terminating at the station).
+There are 2 new bays on Davies Avenue, outside the MIT building that have been made permanent after the station's completion and can be used for through-routes (not those starting or terminating at the station).

 Potential future development around the station

 The new Manukau bus station presents a great opportunity for an adjacent mixed residential and commercial development that makes the most of the proximity to major public transport routes.